CERT-Polska/training-mwdb/README.md

    But blobs are not only the strings and unstructured static things.

 5. Go to the `Blobs` list and click on `dyn_cfg` in `Blob type` column or type manually `type:dyn_cfg`.
-   Then filter out `dynamic:mirai` tag, there are lots of them but they're not so interesting.
+   Then filter out `dynamic:mirai` tag (there are lots of them but they're not that interesting).

 6. Check out the `hancitor` dynamic configuration.